-43. Bills etc. not to be posted or distributed
+43. Bills etc. not to be posted etc. near reservoirs etc.

 Bills, advertisements, or other notices shall not be posted or distributed on any portion of any reservoir or works, or on any portion of the works or grounds in the vicinity thereof.